Generic Name: blood collection system

 All or part of this medical device is made of PVC plasticized with DEHP.
 According to some studies, DEHP could potentially be harmful to the reproductive system of male fetuses.
 The prescriber is solely responsible for choosing to use this device on women who are either pregnant or breast-feeding, or on young male infants.
 Nevertheless, DEHP-plasticized PVC is in compliance with the European Pharmacopeia.

-All manufacturing processes and all components in contact with the donors, the users and the blood components dedicated to the patients are latex free.
+All manufacturing processes and all components in contact with the donors, the users and the blood components dedicated to the patients are not made with natural rubber latex.

 COLLECTION AND SAMPLING PROCEDURE